Resource quantification for programming low-depth quantum circuits: Bounds for quantum memory complexity of programming low-depth circuits

 \subsection{Upper bound for the program cost}

-A generic upper bound can be derived easily via a metric space covering net argument.
-The idea is intuitive: If the quantum memory can store the discretization of the space of all unitary transformations with an appropriate resolution, then a carefully-designed retrieval algorithm could program any unitary approximately.
-We formalize the notions below.
+A generic upper bound can be derived easily via a metric-space covering-net argument.
+The idea is intuitive: If the quantum memory can store the discretizations of the space of all unitary transformations with an appropriate resolution, then a carefully designed retrieval algorithm could program any unitary approximately.
+We formalize the terminology below.